 Also, details such as ‘contact us’ and the people responsible for the website are missing.

-PainScale is a website, which also has an App that helps to manage pain and chronic disease.
+The PainScale is a website, which also has an app that helps manage pain and chronic disease.
 The site got a rank boost after the September 2018 update, and until December that year, everything was running smoothly.

 The traffic and ranking started displaying a downward trend after January, and now the Florida 2 Update has reduced it further.

-On analyzing the website, we found that it is providing users information about pain management.
+On analyzing the website, we found that it provides users with information about pain management.
 Once again, the authority of the content published on this website is questionable.

 Though the site has rewritten a few contents from Mayo Clinic and other authority sites, aggregation is something that Google does not like.

-The website also has a quiz section that provides the tools to manage pain.
-However, the website tries to collect the health details of the users and then asks them to sign up to PainScale for FREE.
+The website also has a quiz section that provides tools to manage pain.
+However, the website tries to collect the health details of the users and then asks them to sign up for PainScale for FREE.